Liam-WB/filmfeed-api/TESTS.md

 --

-Comprehensive testing has been done to ensure that the project's functions and features work flawlessly, and without issue.
+Comprehensive testing has been done throughout development to ensure that the project's functions and features work as intended, and without issue.

 ## Directory of Contents